diaahere89/lara-api/README.md

     DB_PASSWORD=your_password
     ```

-   - Start the Laravel Sail development server:
+   - Start the Laravel Sail development server in order to be able to run the followin artisan commands:
     ```bash
     ./vendor/bin/sail artisan key:generate
     ```